goclem/delineation/README.md

 **Reference**: De Bellefon M.P., Combes P.P., Duranton G., Gobillon L. and Gorin C., 2019.
 Delineating urban areas using building density, *Journal of Urban Economics*.

-**Contact:** gorinclem@gmail.com
+**Contact**: Clément Gorin, gorinclem@gmail.com

-**Description:** This note contains the guidelines to run the script `delineation.R` that computes urban delineations as described in the reference above.
+**Description**: This note contains the guidelines to run the script `delineation.R` that computes urban delineations as described in the reference above.
 The script is a R executable that can be used either interactively, from the command line or in batch mode.
 The script produces the following delineations.

 1. Urban areas
 2. Urban cores